-- 22. The Fair Access Protocol may only be used for the placement of children who fall within the following categories if these students are not on a roll of a school and need a school place: - a) children either subject to a Child in Need Plan or a Child Protection Plan1 or having had a Child in Need Plan or a Child Protection Plan within 12 months at the point of being referred to the Fair Access arrangement. - b) children living in a refuge or in other Relevant Accommodation at the point of being referred to Fair Access arrangements. - c) children from the criminal justice system. - d) children in alternative provision who need to be reintegrated into mainstream education or who have been permanently excluded but are deemed suitable for mainstream education. - e) children with special educational needs (but without an education, health and care plan), disabilities or medical conditions. - f) children who are carers. - g) children who are homeless. - h) children in formal kinship care arrangements2. - i) children of, or who are, Gypsies, Roma, Travellers, refugees and asylum seekers.
+22. The Fair Access Protocol may only be used for the placement of children who fall within the following categories if these students are not on a roll of a school and need a school place:

+- a) children either subject to a Child in Need Plan or a Child Protection Plan or having had a Child in Need Plan or a Child Protection Plan within 12 months at the point of being referred to the Fair Access arrangement. - b) children living in a refuge or in other Relevant Accommodation at the point of being referred to Fair Access arrangements. - c) children from the criminal justice system.

-1 Child in Need Plans and Child Protection Plans are plans of help and protection to address safeguarding and welfare needs, where a child has been assessed by the local authority as being a child in need under Section 17 of the Children Act 1989 and/or as suffering or likely to suffer significant hardship under Section 47 of the Children Act 1989.
+&lt;sup>1 Child in Need Plans and Child Protection Plans are plans of help and protection to address safeguarding and welfare needs, where a child has been assessed by the local authority as being a child in need under Section 17 of the Children Act 1989 and/or as suffering or likely to suffer significant hardship under Section 47 of the Children Act 1989.
 See also statutory guidance Working Together to Safeguard Children (2018) (pages 35 and 48 to 49).
-Where a local authority is advised that a child who has moved into the local authority had a Child in Need Plan or Child Protection Plan previously and meets the criteria outlined, this information may need to be checked with the previous local authority
+Where a local authority is advised that a child who has moved into the local authority had a Child in Need Plan or Child Protection Plan previously and meets the criteria outlined, this information may need to be checked with the previous local authority.